rya-sge/access-denied/_posts/2024-10-24-Understanding ECDSA.md

 While ECDSA is secure when implemented correctly, it can be compromised by poor implementation practices.
 A major issue is the use of weak or predictable random numbers for `k`, the ephemeral key in the signature generation process.

-If the same `k` is reused for multiple signatures, an attacker can extract the private key `d`.
-This is because the equations for different signatures would lead to a system of equations that can be solved to reveal `d`.
+If the same `k` is reused for multiple signatures, an attacker can extract the private key `a`.
+This is because the equations for different signatures would lead to a system of equations that can be solved to reveal `a`.

 An infamous example of this vulnerability occurred in 2010 when a programming flaw in the PlayStation 3's ECDSA implementation allowed hackers to break the system and extract Sony's private key.
 The issue arose because the same value of `k` was reused across signatures.